Everyone wants insurance. But barely anyone wants to be ‘sold’ one. This fact has exasperated insurance agents like crazy since the beginning of time.

 - Insurance agents – there’s like 60,000 of them in Malaysia; probably your first point of contact; they represent and sell products from ONE insurance company (representing two is uncommon, but I’ve come across them)

-- Financial planners – around 1000 of them in Malaysia; they’re able to suggest and sell insurance products from ANY company (although they might have a preference, motivated by lived experience or other factors)
+- Financial planners – around 1000++ of them in Malaysia; they’re able to suggest and sell insurance products from ANY company (must pay but more efficient – they suggest best plan for you)

 Budget range RM100 and below: